Second presidency of Donald Trump: Immigration

+During Donald Trump’s first year back in office, the monthly rate of ICE deportation flights more than doubled, and increased to 79 countries compared with 45 during Joe Biden's final year.
+Destination countries included many outside the Western hemisphere, some of them to African and Asian countries that had reportedly never received such flights in recent history.

+The rate of ICE detentions accelerated during the second Trump administration.

-According to The New York Times, President-elect Trump stated his intentions to revive the immigration policies from his first presidency, including a travel ban on refugees from Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen.
+President-elect Trump stated his intentions to revive the immigration policies from his first presidency, including a travel ban on refugees from Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen.
 Other policies included expulsion of asylum seekers by asserting that they carry infectious diseases, deputization of police officers and soldiers to assist in mass deportations, and the establishment of sprawling detention camps.
 Trump said "there is no price tag" to carry out these deportations.
-On November 10, 2024, Trump announced that Tom Homan would be joining the incoming administration as the "border czar".
+On November 10, 2024, Trump announced that Tom Homan would be "border czar".

-While border crossings reached record highs during the first half of the Biden presidency, they fell to lower levels near the end of his term and continued at these lower levels into Trump's 2nd presidency.
+While border crossings reached record highs during the first half of the Biden presidency, they fell to lower levels near the end of his term, then dropped even further at the start of Trump's presidency.

 Shortly after he became president on January 20, 2025, the Trump administration ended services for the app of CBP One, reinstated the national emergency at the southern border, ordered the armed forces to draft plans for deployment, and began the steps towards labeling Mexican drug cartels as terrorist organizations.
 Trump increased deportation authorities for the Drug Enforcement Administration, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and the Marshals Service.

 He gave ICE the power to deport immigrants who had come to the United States legally under Biden administration programs, and established daily deportation quotas to ICE offices.

 Trump also signed an executive order attempting to end birthright citizenship for children of unauthorized immigrants as well as immigrants legally but temporarily present in the United States.
 At least nine lawsuits have been filed challenging the order on constitutional grounds, and as of February 2025, four federal judges have issued preliminary injunctions blocking its implementation and enforcement nationwide.
 On June 27, the Supreme Court limited the ability of individual District Judges to issue injunctions against executive actions, meaning to pause executive action.
 The Supreme Court did not rule on the merits of birthright citizenship.
 District Judges can still issue injunctions in limited circumstances, such as for persons directly involved in a class action lawsuit.